geological-survey-of-queensland/gsq-lodgement-portal/README.md

 |[WRA-05A](https://www.dnrme.qld.gov.au/__data/assets/pdf_file/0006/259935/wra-05a-notification-completion-conversion.pdf) Notice of completion of conversion of petroleum well to water supply bore or water observation bore|N/A|
 |[MMOL-44](https://www.dnrme.qld.gov.au/__data/assets/pdf_file/0003/289605/notification-geophysical-survey.pdf) Notice of decommissioning a well, water observation bore, water monitoring bore or water supply bore|N/A|

-## Report Types that are deprecated - no longer lodged to DNRME
+## Report Types that are deprecated or superseded - no longer lodged to DNRME

 The following report types are no longer current.